How to Manage a Checking Account

 A few financial insights for your life

-First Citizens Bank will charge you up to $36 each time we pay an overdraft, up to our limit of four (4) overdraft charges per business day.
-We will not charge you for overdrafts caused by transactions of $5.00 or less.
+If the available funds in your account are insufficient to pay an item when presented, First Citizens Bank will make a decision on whether to pay the item or return it unpaid.
+When we pay an item for which there are insufficient funds, it results in an overdraft.
+The following overdraft fee structure applies to eligible Consumer accounts: First Citizens Bank will charge you $10 each time we pay an item resulting in an overdraft, up to our limit of four (4) overdraft charges per business day.
+We will not charge you for overdrafts caused by transactions of $5.00 or less, nor for items returned unpaid.
 You are obligated to pay overdrafts immediately.
-We pay overdrafts at our discretion.
-If we do not choose to pay your overdraft, the transaction will be declined.
-Consumers are responsible for the repayment of overdrafts and have the option to decline this service.
-Overdraft protection is not available on the Together Card.
+Consumers have the option to decline overdraft service.
+First Citizens Bank also offers overdraft protection programs, though none is available on the Together Card.
 Please see our Deposit Account Agreement for additional details.

 Bank deposit products are offered by First Citizens Bank.
 Member FDIC and an Equal Housing Lender. icon: sys-ehl.